tanker327/md5-mcp/README.md

 import { Client } from "@modelcontextprotocol/sdk/client/index.js";
 import { StdioClientTransport } from "@modelcontextprotocol/sdk/client/stdio.js";

-// Create a transport that starts the server as a child process const transport = new StdioClientTransport({
+// Create a transport that starts the provider as a child process const transport = new StdioClientTransport({
     command: "npx",
-    args: ["md5-mcp-server"],
+    args: ["md5-mcp"],
 });

 // Create a client